RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

 ![JS libraray vs framework](https://user-images.githubusercontent.com/25515871/176824106-79f174ba-ec22-406d-831b-5b78419727c8.png)

 Examples of JavaScript Libraries:

     jQuery : DOM Manipulation
     React JS : User Interface framework
     Data-Driven Documents or D3.js( library to use when you are dealing with data.
 It manipulates the document based on the content and adds interactivity   with the help of HTML, SVG, and CSS. )
     TaffyDB : Database (JavaScript library that adds database features to our website.)

 ## Why do we use framework?
 So a JavaScript Framework is an application skeleton, a complete structure that provides the programmer with the basic tools of creating a website or a web application.
 They consist of a huge collection of various JavaScript libraries that supplies the programmers with pre-written code and thus allows even those who don’t have a lot of programming knowledge.

-EG:
-We can easily understand a framework with the example of a collage maker.
+Eg: We can easily understand a framework with the example of a collage maker.

 These applications have some photo frame ideas that you can choose from.

 You just have to sit and decide which frame you like the most.

 You don’t have to position them all by yourself which provides faster results.
 But they have limited choices to select from.

 Examples of some Popular Js frameworks:

     Angular :  Pros.
 Cons.
 Open Source.
 Single page applications. ...